kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0420 License to operate a launch site.md

 ### (a) Introduction

-\(1\) This appendix provides a method to construct a flight corridor from a launch point for a guided suborbital launch vehicle or any one of the four weight classes of guided orbital launch vehicles from table 1, §420.19, using local meteorological data and a launch vehicle trajectory.
+\(1\) This appendix provides a method to construct a flight corridor from a launch point for a guided suborbital launch vehicle or any one of the four weight classes of guided orbital launch vehicles from table 1, [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.19   Launch site location review—general.|§420.19]], using local meteorological data and a launch vehicle trajectory.

 \(2\) A flight corridor is constructed in two sections—one section comprising a launch area and one section comprising a downrange area.
 The launch area of a flight corridor reflects the extent of launch vehicle debris impacts in the event of a launch vehicle failure and applying local meteorological conditions.
 The downrange area reflects the extent of launch vehicle debris impacts in the event of a launch vehicle failure and applying vehicle imparted velocity, malfunctions turns, and vehicle guidance and performance dispersions.